Ginger Baker

 Peter Edward "Ginger" Baker (19 August 1939 – 6 October 2019) was an English drummer.
 His work in the 1960s and 1970s earned him the reputation of "rock's first superstar drummer", for a style that melded jazz and African rhythms and pioneered both jazz fusion and world music.

 Baker gained early fame as a member of Blues Incorporated and the Graham Bond Organisation, both times alongside bassist Jack Bruce, with whom Baker would often clash.
 In 1966, Baker and Bruce joined guitarist Eric Clapton to form Cream, which achieved worldwide success but lasted only until 1968, in part due to Baker's and Bruce's volatile relationship.
-After working with Clapton in the short-lived band Blind Faith and leading Ginger Baker's Air Force, Baker spent several years in the 1970s living and recording in Africa, often with Fela Kuti, in pursuit of his long-time interest in African music.
-Among Baker's other collaborations are his work with Gary Moore, Masters of Reality, Public Image Ltd, Hawkwind, Atomic Rooster, Bill Laswell, jazz bassist Charlie Haden, jazz guitarist Bill Frisell, and Ginger Baker's Energy.
+Following Cream, Baker worked again with Clapton in the short-lived band Blind Faith and formed Ginger Baker's Air Force.
+In the 1970s, Baker spent several years living and recording in Africa, often with Fela Kuti, in pursuit of his long-time interest in African music.
+He created the Baker Gurvitz Army with brothers Paul and Adrian Gurvitz in 1974.
+Among Baker's other collaborations are his work with Billy Preston, George Harrison, Paul McCartney, Hawkwind, Atomic Rooster, Public Image Ltd, Gary Moore, and Andy Summers.

 Baker's drumming is regarded for its style, showmanship, and use of two bass drums instead of the conventional single one, after the manner of the jazz drummer Louie Bellson.
 In his early days, he performed lengthy drum solos, most notably in the Cream song "Toad", one of the earliest recorded examples in rock music.
-Baker was an inductee of the Rock and Roll Hall of Fame as a member of Cream in 1993, of the Modern Drummer Hall of Fame in 2008, and of the Classic Drummer Hall of Fame in 2016.
+Baker was an inductee of the Rock and Roll Hall of Fame as a member of Cream in 1993 and of the Modern Drummer Hall of Fame in 2008.
+He was ranked 3rd on Rolling Stones "100 Greatest Drummers of All Time" in 2016.
 Baker was noted for his eccentric, often self-destructive lifestyle, and he struggled with heroin addiction for many decades.
 He was married four times and fathered three children.

 Early life

-Peter Baker was born in Lewisham, South London; he was nicknamed "Ginger" for his shock of flaming red hair.
+Peter Edward Baker was born on 19 August 1939 in Lewisham, South London; he was nicknamed "Ginger" for his shock of flaming red hair.
 His mother, Ruby May (née Bayldon), worked in a tobacco shop.
-His father, Frederick Louvain Formidable Baker, was a bricklayer employed by his own father, who owned a building business, and was a lance corporal in the Royal Corps of Signals in World War II; he died in the 1943 Dodecanese campaign.
+His father, Frederick Louvain Formidable Baker, was a bricklayer employed by his own father, who owned a building business.
+Frederick Baker also served as a lance corporal in the Royal Corps of Signals in World War II; he died in the 1943 Dodecanese campaign.
 Baker went to Pope Street School, where he was considered "one of the better players" in the football team, and then to Shooter's Hill Grammar School.
 While at school he joined Squadron 56 of the Air Training Corps, based at Woolwich and stayed with them for two or three years.